 From Sydney’s Bondi Beach, with its iconic pool set just above the sea, to the bright, white sand and turquoise waters of the Whitsundays Islands, Australian beaches are hard to beat.
 The best way to decide which to visit?
 Follow the weather.

 It’s important to note that just because there’s a beach doesn’t mean you can go swimming.
 Some places have saltwater crocodiles, box jellyfish, or other creepy ocean critters.
 Pay attention to signage and ask locals if you have any doubts.

 Still, don’t let a fear of sharks factor into your plans.
 Rodd Stapley, Shark Expert for Taronga Zoo, told Travel + Leisure the safest season to avoid sharks can vary each year due to changes in the environment.
-But these risks are small.
-Taronga Conservation Society Australia has studied shark attack patterns and — over the last 50 years — there’s been fewer than one unprovoked attack annually, an average.
 To minimize risks, Stapley recommends swimming in ocean pools or netted beaches, and between lifeguard flags.